NextCenturyCorporation/itm-evaluation-client/README.md

   --kdma_training [KDMA_TRAINING]
                         Put the server in training mode in which it shows the kdma association for each action choice.
 True or False.
 ```
+## Hitting a remote TA3 Server
+ In order to hit a non-locally running server (localhost) set the below environment variables:
+ - TA3_PORT(Default: 8080)
+ - TA3_HOSTNAME (Default: 127.0.0.1)

 ### Running the Human input simulator (DEPRECATED)

 The Human input simulator has not been updated since MVP.
 It may be removed entirely in a future release.